Howard Hughes: Physical and mental decline

 After the screening room incident, Hughes moved into a bungalow at the Beverly Hills Hotel where he also rented rooms for his aides, his wife, and numerous girlfriends.
 He would sit naked in his bedroom with a pink hotel napkin placed over his genitals, watching movies.
 This may have been because Hughes found the touch of clothing painful due to allodynia.
 He may have watched movies to distract himself from his pain—a common practice among patients with intractable pain, especially those who do not receive adequate treatment.
 In one year, he spent an estimated $11 million at the hotel.

 Hughes began purchasing restaurant chains and four-star hotels that had been founded within the state of Texas.
 This included, if for only a short period, many unknown franchises currently out of business.
 He placed ownership of the restaurants with the Howard Hughes Medical Institute, and all licenses were resold shortly after.

-Another time, he became obsessed with the 1968 film Ice Station Zebra, and had it run on a continuous loop in his home.
+He became obsessed with the 1968 film Ice Station Zebra, and had it run on a continuous loop in his home.
 According to his aides, he watched it 150 times.
 Feeling guilty about the failure of his film The Conqueror, a commercial and critical flop, he bought every copy of the film for $12 million, watching the film on repeat.
 Paramount Pictures acquired the rights of the film in 1979, three years after his death.

 Hughes insisted on using tissues to pick up objects to insulate himself from germs.
 He would also notice dust, stains, or other imperfections on people's clothes and demand that they take care of them.
 Once one of the most visible men in America, Hughes ultimately vanished from public view, although tabloids continued to follow rumors of his behavior and whereabouts.
 He was reported to be terminally ill, mentally unstable, or even dead.

 Injuries from numerous aircraft crashes caused Hughes to spend much of his later life in pain, and he eventually became addicted to codeine, which he injected intramuscularly.
 He had his hair cut and nails trimmed only once a year, likely due to the pain caused by the RSD/CRPS, which was caused by the plane crashes.
 He also stored his urine in bottles.